 ➧ Team Messages Marked as Spam

-Users inadvertently click the "Spam" button when they mean to click delete all the time (in some programs, the Spam button is right next to Delete).
-Email providers (Google, Yahoo! and Hotmail) take those reports very seriously and if we continue to send email to an address after they have reported us for spam greatly increases the likelihood that all emails we send to that provider will be flagged as spam.
+At times, members inadvertently click the "Spam" button when they mean to click delete (in some programs, the Spam button is right next to Delete).
+Email providers (Google, Yahoo!, and Hotmail) take those reports very seriously and if we continue to send emails to an address after they have reported us for spam greatly increases the likelihood that all emails we send to that provider will be flagged as spam.
 For that reason, once an address has reported an email as spam, we stop trying to send messages to that address.

 Submit a request with the name/email, and a Customer Happiness Specialist will follow up asap.
 If this is the cause, we’ll need to obtain permission from the end-user to remove the spam block, per policy, so we are not blacklisted for making the change without permission.